Nonlinearity Compensation for Coherent Optical Satellite Communications: Numerical Results

+From a practical standpoint, however, increasing the bandwidth is generally not a viable option, as it would require allocating additional spectral resources solely to facilitate NLPC.
+In fact, such additional bandwidth could be exploited more efficiently by increasing the symbol rate, as shown later in this section.
+Therefore, larger bandwidths are considered here mainly to provide insight into the operating principles and fundamental limitations of the technique.

+On the other hand, splitting NLPC between TX and RX is a viable implementation option, albeit at the cost of increased RX complexity.
+This aspect is particularly relevant in satellite systems, where onboard processing resources are typically constrained.
+Therefore, TX-side NLPC with limited bandwidth represents the simplest solution.
+Although suboptimal, it still provides a significant gain exceeding 2\,dB.

+Figure\,\ref{fig:LLvsntrx2} shows the dependence of the performance on the oversampling factor $n$ (bottom axis) for different NLPC configurations: TX-side NLPC ($\kappa=1$), split NLPC with optimal splitting ($\kappa=0.6$), and TX-side NLPC without bandwidth limitations.
+For each value of $n$, the corresponding complexity, evaluated from (\ref{eq:complexityNLC}), is reported on the top axis.
+The figure shows that the performance of both TX-side and split NLPC saturates at $n=2$ samples/symbol when the 55\,GHz bandwidth limitation is included.
+In this case, the complexity of each NLPC is low, amounting to only 11\,RM/2D.
+As expected, when DAC and ADC bandwidth limitations are removed, the performance further improves with increasing $n$.
+A similar behavior is observed for target GMIs of 3 and 5\,bits/2D.

-Next, Fig.\,\ref{fig:LLvsP} shows the performance versus power of the different considered techniques: (i) U-QAM constellations, (ii) constellation shaping with PAS optimized for the nonlinear regime using $N=4$ and implemented with LUT (NL-shaping), (iii) NL shaping with TX-side NLPC, and (iv) NL shaping with NLPC split between TX e RX with $\kappa=0.6$, all under $110$GHz bandwidth limitations and with $n=2$.
-As expected, the acceptable link loss with GMI$=3$ is much higher---approximately $6$dB in the linear regime and $10$dB in the nonlinear regime (NL.~shap)---since a larger amount noise is supported.
-The figure shows that NL-shaping provides a small gain on top of uniform constellation, up to $1$dB for GMI$=5$, and provides approximately the same performance of uniform constellations in the linear regime (the conventional linear shaping gain disappears due to the large rate loss).
-Next, TX-side NLPC and split NLPC provides a larger gain, up to $\approx4$dB and $\approx5$dB, respectively, for GMI$=5$.
+Next, Fig.\,\ref{fig:LLvsP} compares the performance of the different strategies proposed in this work, considering various shaping and NLPC configurations: (i) uniform (U) QAM constellations, (ii) constellation shaping based on PAS optimized for the nonlinear regime with $N=4$ and LUT implementation (NL-shaping), (iii) NL shaping with TX-side NLPC, and (iv) NL shaping with NLPC split between TX and RX with $\kappa=0.6$, all under a 55~GHz bandwidth limitation and with $n=2$.
+As expected, the acceptable link loss at a GMI of 3\,bits/2D is significantly higher than at 5\,bits/2D---approximately 6\,dB in the linear regime and up to 10\,dB in the nonlinear regime---since a lower SNR is required.
+Compared to uniform constellations, NL shaping provides a gain of up to 1\,dB in the nonlinear regime, while yielding approximately the same performance in the linear regime, as the conventional linear shaping gain is offset by the large rate loss due to the short block length.
+On top of this, NLPC provides additional improvements beyond NL shaping.
+In particular, TX-side NLPC yields an extra gain of more than 2\,dB at a GMI of 3\,bits/2D, and more than 4\,dB at 5\,bits/2D, relative to NL shaping alone.
+These gains can be further increased by about 1\,dB when adopting split NLPC.